 A Moroccan supercar…sounds more like an oxymoron, doesn’t it?

 I learned about Laraki supercars for the first time in a mag article I read sometime in 2014.
-The article featured dozen concept designs of deluxe high performance sports cars.
+The article featured dozen concept designs of deluxe high-performance sports cars.
 The cars were truly stylish and eye-popping.
 One of these cars, to my utmost surprise, was made in Morocco.
 (Imagine the thrill!)

 If you haven’t heard of Laraki Automobiles or one of their luxurious supercars (or rather concepts of supercars), do not worry, not many of us have.
 But these cars are out there, and they are produced in Morocco, although I am still figuring out what is Moroccan about them, except for the fact that their owner is Moroccan and decided to label his cars as Moroccan made.

 One reason why you might have never heard of these fancy and exciting sports cars is that the price tag attached to them is somewhat too small to accommodate all the zeros in prices like $2,000,000.
-Another reason why these cars are unknown to many of us is that none of them have actually made it – as of yet – to production.
+Another reason why these cars are unknown to many of us is that none of them has actually made it – as of yet – to production.
 See the link?

 Founded in Casablanca in 1999, Laraki Automobiles was once at the top of Morocco’s market as an importer of several car brands.
 The founder, Mohamed Laraki, was a wealthy Casablanca merchant who had been importing cars in Morocco since 1973.
 But it was the son, Abdeslam, who decided to take his father’s company on the super lane.